GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/portkey_gateway/README.md

    `extproc/example/portkey_gateway/service_callout_example.py`: supply the
    Portkey provider id, the Internet NEG FQDN, and the API-key env var name (or `None` for ADC).
-2. Add a matching entry to `_STUBS` in `capture_server.py` that reflects the provider's response shape (used by the unit test suite).
-3. If the provider needs an API key, add a `*_api_key` variable in `deploy/terraform/variables.tf` and wire it into the `env` block of the callout Cloud Run service in `deploy/terraform/main.tf`.
+2. If the provider needs an API key, add a `*_api_key` variable in `deploy/terraform/variables.tf` and wire it into the `env` block of the callout Cloud Run service in `deploy/terraform/main.tf`.
-4. Add the provider FQDN to the Internet NEG and URL-map `header_matches` list in `deploy/terraform/main.tf`.
+3. Add the provider FQDN to the Internet NEG and URL-map `header_matches` list in `deploy/terraform/main.tf`.

 ## Deploy to Google Cloud